Silver medalists of the Olympic Games 1936. Media "Sport-Express Internet" founder of JSC "Sport-Express" editor-in-chief Maximov M

 5. Game statistics.

-The number of athletes is 4066 (3738 men, 328 women).
+Number of athletes - 4066 (3738 men, 328 women).
 129 sets of medals were played in 19 sports.
 The number of participating countries is 49.
-For the first time, Afghanistan, Bermuda, Bolivia, Costa Rica, Liechtenstein and Peru were represented - the USSR did not participate in the Olympic movement until 1952.
+Afghanistan, Bermuda, Bolivia, Costa Rica, Liechtenstein and Peru were represented for the first time - the USSR did not participate in the Olympic movement until 1952.

 6. Awards.

-The first two degrees were awarded for exceptional merits in the organization of the games, the 3rd for merits during their conduct.
-Both German and foreign citizens were allowed to be awarded.
+The first two degrees were awarded for exceptional merits in organizing the games, the 3rd for merits during their holding.
+Both German and foreign citizens were allowed to receive the award.

-Album "Olympia" -1936", published in a circulation of 600 thousand copies (series "Z igaretten-Bilderdist published for propaganda purposes).
+Album "Olympia" -1936", published in a circulation of 600 thousand copies (series "Z igaretten - Bilderdist ", published for propaganda purposes.
+Contrary to what is constantly stated, black athletes are set up as examples for German youth.

-Most of the b/w photographs about the Olympics are from the album.
+Most of the b/w photographic materials about the Olympics are from the album.

 9. Leni Riefenstahl.
 "Olympia"

-The Olympic competitions became the material for the creation of a documentary film masterpiece - the film by Leni Riefenstahl ( Leni Riefenstahl) "Olympia" (Olympia, 1938).
+The Olympic competitions became the material for the creation of a masterpiece of documentary filmmaking - the film by Leni Riefenstahl ( Leni Riefenstahl) “Olympia” (Olympia, 1938).

 Film Awards: